Attention

 Myth 5: Value-engineered medical devices lack creativity and innovation

 Fact: The cost of medical devices should not be the only driver of value engineering.
 Financial analysts can do a fine job in increasing margins.
-However, only a team with sound technical expertise can identify product design inefficiencies and develop ingenious ways to improve the device functionality at the same or a lesser cost.
+However, only a value engineering team with sound technical expertise can identify product design inefficiencies and develop ingenious ways to improve the device functionality at the same or a lesser cost.
 It is therefore crucial that value engineering efforts be driven from a technical perspective.

 As can be observed from the facts stated above, value analysis and value engineering under the broader umbrella of value management can achieve a lot more than merely spotting and fitting replacement parts in medical devices.
 By considering all the product and stakeholder requirements, a skilled value engineering team can develop simple yet powerful medical device designs that create enormous value for everyone.